A Simple Hierarchical Pooling Data Structure for Loop Closure

-We use components of the recent ORB-SLAM~\cite{mur2015orb}, made available by the authors, as the baseline for our experiments.
-We use this as a \emph{black box} and implement our hierarchy atop its single-layer inverted index architecture for performing image queries. \cut{ORB-SLAM incorporates some recent techniques from binary feature descriptors and graph optimization. \cut{It is extremely computationally efficient and reasonably accurate.} Modules in ORB-SLAM include FAST keypoint detection~\cite{tola2008fast}, ORB descriptors~\cite{rublee2011orb} and conversion to a bag-of-words.
-In loop detection, to quickly retrieve bag-of-words of previously visited places, an inverted index structure is maintained.
+We use components of ORB-SLAM~\cite{mur2015orb}, made available by the authors, as the baseline for our experiments.
+We use this as a \emph{black box} and implement our hierarchy atop its single-layer inverted index architecture for performing image queries. \cut{ORB-SLAM incorporates some recent techniques from binary feature descriptors and graph optimization.
+Modules in ORB-SLAM include FAST keypoint detection~\cite{tola2008fast}, ORB descriptors~\cite{rublee2011orb} and conversion to a BoW.
+In loop detection, to quickly retrieve BoW of previously visited places, an inverted index structure is maintained.
 ORB-SLAM also provides a heuristic to select keyframes, which we also use in our keyframe based experiments.} As a result, we also inherit some of the limitations of its components (e.g. keyframe selection, discriminability of quantized descriptors and BoW representations, sensitivity to matching threshold selection), which are common to the majority of SLAM systems.